sirineb/Java-Core/README.md

 ```
 If a serializable class does not explicitly declare a serialVersionUID, then the serialization runtime will calculate a default serialVersionUID value for that class based on various aspects of the class, as described in the Java Object Serialization Specification.
 However, it is strongly recommended that all serializable classes explicitly declare serialVersionUID values, since the default serialVersionUID computation is highly sensitive to class details that may vary depending on compiler implementations, and can thus result in unexpected InvalidClassExceptions during deserialization.
 Therefore, to guarantee a consistent serialVersionUID value across different java compiler implementations, a serializable class must declare an explicit serialVersionUID value.
 It is also strongly advised that explicit serialVersionUID declarations use the private modifier where possible, since such declarations apply only to the immediately declaring class serialVersionUID fields are not useful as inherited members.

-### java I/O, Files
+### Java I/O, Files
 The java.io package contains nearly every class to perform input and output (I/O) in Java.
 Stream is a sequence of data.
 * Byte Streams are input and output of 8-bit bytes.
 The most used related classes are FileInputStream and FileOutputStream.
 * Character Streams are input and output for 16-bit unicode.
 The most used related classes are FileReader and FileWriter.

 Internally FileReader uses FileInputStream and FileWriter uses FileOutputStream but the difference is that FileReader reads two bytes at a time and FileWriter writes two bytes at a time.
 * Standard Streams: Standard Input (System.in), Standard Output (System.out) and Standard Error (System.err).
 * Directories in Java are a File which can contain a list of other files and directories.

+### Annotations
+Annotations are used to add meta data about the program.
+They can be examined at compile time or at runtime.
+They can also be used by some software tools that generates code, XML.

+Annotation do not do any action, their meta data can be accessed using java reflection.
+The retention policy annotation defines when the meta data should be discarded.
+There are three levels of retention policy (SOURCE which is discarded before compile time, CLASS which is the default and discards before runtime and RUNTIME).

+By default an annotation can have any target, but we can specify a restriction using the target annotation which is an array.
+Java also comes with some predefined annotations like override or deprecated.
+All annotations extend lang.Annotation and cannot extend anything.
+Only primitive types, String, class, arrays (1 dimension), annotations, enumerations can be used as annotations elements.

 ### String, StringBuilder and StringBuffer
 * String is immutable  (once created can not be changed) object.
 Every immutable object in Java is thread safe: cannot be used by two threads simultaneously.
 Once assigned, they cannot be changed.
 * StringBuffer is mutable.
 It has the same methods as the StringBuilder, but each method in StringBuffer is synchronized that is StringBuffer is thread safe.